-"If carbon values appear

-an illusory distraction,

-a combination

-of regulation

-and recognised

-measurements is

-engendering what

-We see the prospect of new markets emerging with precautionary but often unultimately liable to make good the commitment to the buyer.
-Biodiversity If carbon values appear an illusory distracschemes but the size of the market, opening in later 2023, is yet to be seen.
+If carbon values appear an illusory distraction, a combination of regulation and recognised measurements is engendering what may be more valuable markets: creating habitats for biodiversity on the back of development.
+The new Environment Act is introducing a requirement that all development result in a 10 per cent gain in biodiversity as measured by an assessment of habitat creation, whether on-site as part of a development or off-site, changing the use of other land, under binding 30 year commitments.
+Those transactions, unlocking development value, could have much higher values than anything offered by the state through official schemes but the size of the market, opening in later 2023, is yet to be seen.
 The CAAV has prepared initial guidance for members on the issues for heads of terms for such agreements.
 In principle, it should both enable improved habitats by funding their improvement and make the development of ecologically diverse habitats more expensive by requiring more net gain to be achieved.